kolenaIO/kolena/docs/installing-kolena.md

 ## Initialization

-Once you have `kolena` installed, sessions are automatically authenticated using any token present in the `KOLENA_TOKEN` environment variable or in your `.netrc` file.
+When using `kolena`, sessions are automatically authenticated using any token present in the `KOLENA_TOKEN` environment variable or in your `.netrc` file.

-From the [:kolena-developer-16: Developer](https://app.kolena.com/redirect/developer) page, generate an API token and set the `KOLENA_TOKEN` environment variable:
+To get an API token, visit the [:kolena-developer-16: Developer](https://app.kolena.com/redirect/developer) page to generate a token, then set the `KOLENA_TOKEN` variable in your environment:

 ```bash
 export KOLENA_TOKEN="********"
 ```

-Alternatively, manually initialize a session by running the following:
+By default, sessions are automatically initialized when a function requiring initialization is called.
+To configure your session, e.g. to enable extra logging via `verbose=True`, manually initialize a session by running the following:

 ```python
 import kolena